In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

 Ever since the Penguin update, there has been a strong focus on having natural anchor text in your inbound links.

-Here are a couple things to look out for that may jeopardize your link building efforts:
+Here are a couple of things to look out for that may jeopardize your link building efforts:

 - Naturally, when people add a link on a page going to your website, often the anchor text will be your brand or company name.
 Thus, if your keyword-focused anchor text is more in quantity than your branded anchor text, this might cause problems.
 It is best to have more branded anchor text.